What is Patient-Centered Care?

-Technology Enablement of Patient-Centered Care
+Technology & Patient-Centered Care

-Coordinated and Integrated Care with Klara
+Coordinated and Integrated Care

 The care team should provide accessible, coordinated, comprehensive, and continuous quality health care.
 The patient should feel their care is seamless, efficient, and tailored to their individual needs and circumstances.
-This is achieved though communication within the team, division of labor, effective problem solving, organization, and emphasis on timely service.
+This is achieved through communication within the team, division of labor, effective problem solving, organization, and emphasis on timely service.

-Office staff should proactively prepare for patient appointments by reviewing their records and making sure that all required documents for the practice are available before the patient arrives.
+Once a technological foundation is set, office staff should proactively prepare for patient appointments by reviewing their records and making sure that all required documents for the practice are available before the patient arrives.
 Clinicians should make sure all orders have been placed, all testing has been scheduled, and all results have been reviewed after the patient visit.

 When referring a patient to a specialist, care providers should make sure specialists have the appropriate amount of clerical and clinical information about the patient prior to the appointment, and that physicians receive the specialist’s recommendations by way of consults and/or test results.

-Klara Enables Patient-Centered Care
+Klara Helps Enable Patient-Centered Care